usamahz/allthingsllms/README.md

     ```

 ### Running Locally
-To run the application locally, use:
+To run the application locally, ensure that the MLflow tracking server is running on `http://127.0.0.1:5001`.

-### Deployment
-To deploy the application, use the provided deployment script:

 ## Contributing
 Contributions are welcome!
 Please follow these steps: